Effective January 15, 2014

 NO PURCHASE OF ANY KIND IS NECESSARY TO ENTER OR WIN.
 A PURCHASE OF SPONSOR PRODUCTS WILL NOT IMPROVE YOUR CHANCES OF WINNING

-SPONSORS: The Lee Ritenour Six String Theory Guitar Competition (the “Contest”) is sponsored by Six String Theory LLC; Yamaha Corporation; Berklee College of Music; Montreux Jazz Festival; Blue Note Tokyo; Crown of the Continent Guitar Foundation; Concord Records; Premier Guitar Magazine; Monster; D’Addario String Company, Jazziz Magazine, Flathead Lake Lodge; Music Connection and Captain Fingers Productions (collectively, the “Sponsors”), subject to the following terms and conditions.
+SPONSORS: The Lee Ritenour Six String Theory Guitar Competition (the “Contest”) is sponsored by Six String Theory LLC; Yamaha Corporation; Berklee College of Music; Montreux Jazz Festival; Blue Note Tokyo; Crown of the Continent Guitar Foundation; Concord Records; Premier Guitar Magazine; Monster; D’Addario String Company, Jazziz Magazine, Flathead Lake Lodge and Music Connection (collectively, the “Sponsors”), subject to the following terms and conditions.